gmontee/100DaysOfCloud/Journey/056/Readme.md

 ### Task 3 — Plan

-This step will show whether the execution plan matches my expectations on what will be added, changed, etc.
+This step will show whether the execution plan matches my expectations on what will be added, changed, etc. In this, a new VM based off the Amazon Machine Image I specified.

 `terraform plan`